Xinok/XSort/README.md

 **Implementation**

-A total of four variations of heap sort are provided.
-You may choose between a binary or ternary heap, and you may choose between the sift-down or sift-up heapify method.
-Overall, a ternary heap and sift-down method seem to provide the best results.

-In a binary heap, each node has two children.
-In a ternary heap, each node has three children.
-Overall, a ternary heap is generally faster, doing fewer swaps and comparisons.
+A standard heap sort uses a binary heap, which mean each node has two children.
+An alternative is to use a ternary heap, in which each node has three children.
+A ternary heap does fewer comparisons and generally has faster performance.
+For both variants, you may choose between the sift-down or sift-up method for heapifying.

 The sift-down method walks in the direction of parent to child to child, while the sift-up method walks in reverse, of child to parent to parent.
-The sift-down method is generally faster as it only requires n/2 or n/3 passes, where as the sift-up method requires n passes.
+The sift-down method is used by default as it's generally faster as it only requires n/2 or n/3 passes, where as the sift-up method requires n passes.

+There is also a 3-heap (ternary) bottom-up heap sort variant as described by [Bahlul Haider](http://www.csd.uwo.ca/People/gradstudents/mhaider5/) [[PDF](http://www.csd.uwo.ca/People/gradstudents/mhaider5/pdf/A_New_Varient_of_Heapsort.pdf)] which does significantly fewer comparisons.
+This variant adds more overhead and is only recommended when comparisons are expensive.

 ----------